Vasco da Gama: Early life

-Estêvão da Gama married Isabel Sodré, a daughter of João Sodré (also known as João de Resende), scion of a well-connected family of English origin.
+Estêvão da Gama married Isabel Sodré, a daughter of João Sodré (also known as João de Resende), scion of a well-connected family of English descent.
 Her father and her brothers, Vicente Sodré and Brás Sodré, had links to the household of Infante Diogo, Duke of Viseu, and were prominent figures in the military Order of Christ.
 Vasco da Gama was the third of five sons of Estêvão da Gama and Isabel Sodré – in (probable) order of age: Paulo da Gama, João Sodré, Vasco da Gama, Pedro da Gama and Aires da Gama.
-Vasco also had one known sister, Teresa da Gama (who married Lopo Mendes de Vasconcelos).
+Vasco also had one known sister, Teresa da Gama, who married Lopo Mendes de Vasconcelos.

 Little is known of da Gama's early life.
-The Portuguese historian Teixeira de Aragão suggests that he studied at the inland town of Évora, which is where he may have learned mathematics and navigation.
-It has been claimed that he studied under Abraham Zacuto, an astrologer and astronomer, but da Gama's biographer Subrahmanyam thinks this dubious.
+Teixeira de Aragão suggests that he studied at the inland town of Évora, which is where he may have learned mathematics and navigation.
+Da Gama's near-contemporary Gaspar Correia and others have claimed that he studied under Abraham Zacuto, an astrologer and astronomer, but da Gama's biographer Sanjay Subrahmanyam thinks this dubious.

 Around 1480, da Gama followed his father (rather than the Sodrés) and joined the Order of Santiago.
 The master of Santiago was Prince John, who ascended to the throne in 1481 as King John II of Portugal.
 John II doted on the Order, and the da Gamas' prospects rose accordingly.

 In 1492, John II dispatched da Gama on a mission to the port of Setúbal and to the Algarve to seize French ships in retaliation for peacetime depredations against Portuguese shipping – a task that da Gama rapidly and effectively performed.